shun-li-casia/robotics_sdk_tda4vm/nodes/ti_sde/README.md

   <figcaption> <center>Figure 2.
 Triangulation process </center></figcaption>
 </figure>

 The color conversion block converts the format of the rectified right image to RGB, and the RGB image goes to the triangulation block.
-The triangulation block takes this RGB image and raw disparity map as inputs to produce the point cloud in the (X,Y,Z,R,G,B) format.
+The triangulation block takes this RGB image and raw disparity map as inputs to produce the point cloud in the `(X, Y, Z, R, G, B)` format.

 Every disparity value whose confidence is larger than or equal to `sde_confidence_threshold` is mapped to 3D position with the corresponding color information.
 For a pixel at `(x, y)` on image, let's say `d` is its disparity, `b` is baseline, and `(dcx, dcy)` is distortion center.
 Then, its 3D position. `(X, Y, Z)` is computed as follows:
 ```